inbravo/java-to-scala/first-milestone/class-and-object.md

 * Import statements can be anywhere inside the Scala program.
 Unlike Java, where imports are only allowed at top of class.
 The scope of the import statement extends until the end of the enclosing block.

 * Access modifiers in Scala can be augmented with qualifiers.
-A modifier  of the form `private\[X\]` or `protected\[X\]` means that access is private or protected up-to X, where X designates some enclosing package, class or singleton object
+A modifier  of the form `private[X]` or `protected[X]` means that access is private or protected up-to X, where X designates some enclosing package, class or singleton object

 * Difference between `private` and `private[this]`